U.S. Appeals Court Sides With Texas On One-Per-County Ballot Drop-Off

 "Most Texans can't vote by mail," Houston Public Media's Andrew Schneider reported in the wake of Abbott's order.
 "You have to be over age 65 or have a medical condition, be in jail but eligible to vote or physically away from your home to do so.
 Despite those rules, Texas counties are reporting a record number of absentee ballot requests."

-The Texas and National Leagues of United Latin American Citizens and other plaintiffs say the governor has placed an undue burden on voters and is creating confusion around the voting process one month before the election.
-Abbott's order runs afoul of the First and Fourteenth Amendments, the plaintiffs say.
+The Texas and National Leagues of United Latin American Citizens and other plaintiffs said the governor has placed an undue burden on voters and is creating confusion around the voting process one month before the election.
+Abbott's order runs afoul of the First and 14th amendments, the plaintiffs said.

-Harris County "was already collecting ballots when the order was issued," as Houston Public Media reports.
+Harris County "was already collecting ballots when the order was issued," as Houston Public Media reported.

-The plaintiffs warn of a negative effect on voters:
+The plaintiffs warned of a negative effect on voters:

 "They will have to travel further distances, face longer waits, and risk exposure to COVID-19, in order to use the single ballot return location in their county.
 And, if they are unwilling or unable to face these new burdens, they will have to rely on a hobbled postal mail system — that has expressed a lack of confidence in its own ability to timely deliver the mail — and hope that their ballot will be delivered in time to be counted."

-It did not have to be this way, Circuit Judge James C. Ho says.
-In a concurring opinion, Ho agrees with the court's findings, but he also faults Abbott for not calling a special session of the state legislature to come up with a voting plan over the summer, months ahead of the Nov.
+It did not have to be this way, Judge James C. Ho of the 5th Circuit said.
+In a concurring opinion, Ho agreed with the court's findings, but he also faulted Abbott for not calling a special session of the state Legislature to come up with a voting plan over the summer, months ahead of the Nov.
 3 election.

-"Under the Constitution, it is the state legislature—not the governor or federal judges—that is authorized to establish the rules that govern the election of each state's Presidential electors, U.S. Senators, and U.S. Representatives," Ho writes.
+"Under the Constitution, it is the state legislature — not the governor or federal judges — that is authorized to establish the rules that govern the election of each state's Presidential electors, U.S. Senators, and U.S. Representatives," Ho wrote.
 "But apparently that is not how federal elections will be administered in Texas this year."

-While agreeing with his colleagues' assertion that Pitman "was wrong to rewrite Texas law," Ho adds that the judge "was simply following in the Governor's footsteps."
+While agreeing with his colleagues' assertion that Pitman "was wrong to rewrite Texas law," Ho added that the judge "was simply following in the Governor's footsteps."